tim-balloon/TIMflight/docs/ReimagingFlightComputer.md

 These instructions are for American Megatrends' Aptio BIOS v2.20.1275, but should be relevant to many setups.
 The basic idea is to enable every Legacy boot option in favor of the UEFI options.

+14. Shut down the computer you're working on and install the newly cloned SSD into the flight computer.
-14. Power on the new computer.
+15. Power on the new computer.
 Mash the `Del` key until the BIOS comes up (blue and grey screen with text).
-15. 14. `Advanced` tab (navigate with arrow keys):
+16. `Advanced` tab (navigate with arrow keys):
     1. `CSM Configuration` (compatibility support module)
         1. `Boot option filter` > `UEFI and Legacy` - this will enable the BIOS to look for Legacy boot media in its search.
 You may have noticed the new SSD was not found on boot, and the PC booted directly into BIOS setup, and this is why.
 Choose both in case you ever want to plug in a flash drive with a Live USB image, which will likely be EFI-boot.
         2. `Network` > `Legacy`